The afternoon meal is often the biggest of the day in Mexico

 A: Calle Dr. Adolfo Rosado Salas between Av.
 20 and 25

 There are several food stalls and restaurants in the main city market that offer lunch.
 These are quick, inexpensive, and filling.
+You can get many famous Yucatecan specialties here.
 You'll smell the aromas, especially of the Indonesian places that are packed with ship crew, as you approach - if you weren't hungry before then, you will be.

 A: 75 Bis Av.
 Nte #124 between Calle 2 & 4 Nte